 — We take our content seriously.
 This article was written by a real person at BREL.

-Today, we’re talking about down payments: how much they need to be, exceptions to the rules and strategies to help you save a down payment faster.
+Today, we’re talking about down payments: how much they need to be, and the exceptions to the rules and strategies to help you save a down payment faster.

 Downpayments in Real Estate